troglobit/finit/README.md

   * *x11-common.so*: Setup necessary files for X-Window.

+Usually you want to hook into the boot process once, simple hook plugins like `bootmisc.so` are great for that purpose.
+They are called at each hook point in the boot process, useful to insert some pre-bootstrap mechanisms, like generating configuration files, restoring HW device state, etc.  Available hook points are:

+  * `HOOK_ROOTFS_UP`: When `finit.conf` has been read and `/` has is
+    mounted -- very early

+  * `HOOK_BASEFS_UP`: All of `/etc/fstab` is mounted, swap is available and default init signals are setup

+  * `HOOK_NETWORK_UP`: System bootstrap, runlevel S, has completed and networking is up (`lo` is up and the `network` script has run)

+  * `HOOK_SVC_UP`: All services in the active runlevel has been launched

+  * `HOOK_SYSTEM_UP`: All services *and* everything in `/etc/finit.d`
+    has been launched

+  * `HOOK_SHUTDOWN`: Called at shutdown/reboot, right before all
+    services are sent `SIGTERM`

+Plugins like `initctl.so` and `tty.so` extend finit by acting on events, they are called I/O plugins and are called from the finit main loop when `poll()` detects an event.
+See the source code for `plugins/*.c` for more help and ideas.

-These are only hooks and plugins to extend finit, but it is also possible to extend finit with a callback for each service.
-Such a callback would be called right before the process is started, or restarted if it exits.
-Callback gets a pointer to the `svc_t` of the service, with all command line parameters free to modify if needed.
-All the callback needs to do is repond with one of:
+Callback plugins are called by finit them right before a process is started, or restarted if it exits.
+The callback receive a pointer to the `svc_t` (defined in `svc.h`) of the service, with all command line parameters free to modify if needed.
+All the callback needs to do is respond with one of: `SVC_STOP (0)` tells finit to *not* start the service, `SVC_START (1)` to start the service, or `SVC_RELOAD (2)` to have finit signal the process with `SIGHUP`.
-`SVC_STOP(0)`, `SVC_START(1)`, or `SVC_RELOAD(2)` -- the
-latter of which means finit will send SIGHUP to the process.

 Rebooting and Halting